Technical SEO for SaaS Startups

 Marketing pages should be static (SSG or prerender).
 Pages that depend on logged-in state should render server-side or remain SPA.
 The mistake most SaaS sites make is choosing one rendering strategy for the whole site.
 We split per route.
 Crawlers should see complete HTML on first byte for everything they need to rank.

-Service, Product, Article, FAQPage, BreadcrumbList, Organization, Person — chosen per page type, not blanket-applied.
+Service, Product, Article, FAQPage, BreadcrumbList, Organization, Person, chosen per page type, not blanket-applied.
 We verify with Google's Rich Results Test before considering it shipped.
-Critically, the schema must land in the static HTML, not be inserted later by JavaScript — we have seen many sites where the schema exists but Google never sees it.
+Critically, the schema must land in the static HTML, not be inserted later by JavaScript.
+We have seen many sites where the schema exists but Google never sees it.

 We profile real user metrics from CrUX or your own RUM data, not synthetic Lighthouse scores.
 The fixes are usually the same handful of patterns: defer or remove heavy third-party scripts, preconnect to font hosts, set explicit dimensions on images, lazy-load below the fold, swap heavy fonts, replace images with modern formats.
-Lighthouse 100 is not the goal — passing field data is.
+Lighthouse 100 is not the goal, passing field data is.

 A page is not indexed unless Google can crawl it, render it, and conclude it deserves to be indexed.
 We check robots.txt, sitemap freshness, canonical correctness, hreflang if international, and the internal link graph that signals page importance.
 Orphaned pages with no internal links almost never rank.